agence-webup/rgb-panel-api/README.md

 ### Alternative: Docker

-If wish to do so, you can run this API in a Docker container.
+As an alternative to running the Express server yourself or deploying to ZEIT, you can run this API in a Docker container.

-To do so, all you need to do is configure the AMQP endpoint and build the image.
+To do so, you need to configure the AMQP endpoint and build the image.
+Dependencies will then be retrieved during the build process.

 ```bash
 docker built -t matrixapi .